-3. Coverage of the ball movement from on side to the other - The important part is how the help defender on the wing (no. 5 in this situation) is going to react.
+3. Coverage of the ball movement from one side to the other - The important part is how the help defender on the wing (no. 5 in this situation) is going to react.
 Here on the diagram we have a situation where we know who the good shooter is.
 So, if the good shooter is in the corner then our defender should take 2 steps toward the bad shooter and sprint toward the good shooter in the corner.
-This way, we are leaving bad shooter to make decision if he is going to take a shot or not.
+This way, we are leaving a bad shooter to make a decision if he is going to take a shot or not.

 4. High Post Coverage - This is a bit of a gray area because every player is close to the high post.
 I like that my center player is guarding the high post and in a manner that he is always in front of him.
 This way he is both protecting the drive and guarding a high post.

 A 1-3-1 half-court zone defense is one of those special defensive sets that almost nobody thinks about so almost nobody is prepared for it.
-You can play it all game long if you have a problem to stop dribble penetrations or you can play it a few times in a game where you want to disrupt your opponents.
+You can play it all game long if you have a problem stopping dribble penetrations or you can play it a few times in a game where you want to disrupt your opponents.
 It is easy to play if we think about the conditioning of your team, and it is hard to play in terms that your players need some time to get used to it.

-If you want to learn more about the 1 - 3 - 1 zone defense, go rent a DvD by clicking on the link below:
+If you want to learn more about the 1 - 3 - 1 zone defense, go rent a DVD by clicking on the link below:

 Perfect Guide to a 1 3 1 Half Court Defense